EOSIO/ual-authenticator-walkthrough/README.md

 * **`logout()`** - Responsible for terminating connections to external signing methods, if any exist and deleting user information that may have been cached in the `User` or `Authenticator` classes.
   #### Variations of `logout()`
   * [ual-ledger](https://github.com/EOSIO/ual-ledger/blob/develop/src/Ledger.ts#L65) - The [eosjs-ledger-signature-provider](https://github.com/EOSIO/private-eosjs-ledger-signature-provider) performs a simple caching of public keys that need to be cleared on logout.
-We accomplish this by calling `signatureProvider.clearCachedKeys()` and remove and logged in users by reassigning `this.users` to an empty array.
+We accomplish this by calling `signatureProvider.clearCachedKeys()` and remove the logged in users by reassigning `this.users` to an empty array.

     ```javascript
     async logout() {